tytso/xfstests-bld/Documentation/android-xfstests.md

   sufficient.
 This is the sum of three 5 GiB partitions, a shrunken 4 GiB userdata partition, and the various other partitions used by Android devices.
-For test configurations requiring large partitions, like bigalloc, you'll need about 64 GiB instead.
+For test configurations requiring large partitions, like bigalloc_4k, you'll need about 64 GiB instead.

 - Ability to connect to the Android device with adb and fastboot.
   Usually this is done via a USB cable.